Yudai Tanaka (footballer, born 1995): Career

-After attending Toin University of Yokohama, Tanaka joined SC Sagamihara in January 2018.
-After two seasons with the club, Tanaka moved to Blaublitz Akita for the 2020 season and helped them gain promotion to the J2 League.
+After studying in Toin University of Yokohama, Tanaka joined the SC Sagamihara team in January 2018.
+He spent two seasons with the club and then moved to Blaublitz Akita for the 2020 season, helping them gain promotion to the J2 League.
 He went on to make over 100 appearances for Akita in three seasons at the club, before moving to J1 League team Sanfrecce Hiroshima for the 2023 season.